1999 NHL expansion draft

-The 1999 NHL Expansion Draft was an expansion draft held by the National Hockey League (NHL) to fill the roster of the league's expansion team for the 1999–2000 season, the Atlanta Thrashers.
-The draft took place on June 25, 1999 in Boston, Massachusetts.
+The 1999 NHL expansion draft was an expansion draft held by the National Hockey League (NHL) to fill the roster of the league's expansion team for the 1999–2000 season, the Atlanta Thrashers.
+The draft took place on June 25, 1999, in Boston, Massachusetts, U.S.

 Rules

 The Thrashers were to select 26 players, one from each existing franchise (except for the Nashville Predators) at the time of the draft.
 Each franchise was allowed to protect either one goaltender, five defensemen, and nine forwards or two goaltenders, three defensemen, and seven forwards.
-Teams which lost goaltenders in the 1998 NHL Expansion Draft (Anaheim, Los Angeles, Montreal, New Jersey and the New York Rangers) could not lose a goaltender in the 1999 Draft.
+Teams which lost goaltenders in the 1998 NHL expansion draft (Anaheim, Los Angeles, Montreal, New Jersey and the New York Rangers) could not lose a goaltender in the 1999 draft.

 The Thrashers were to choose at least three goaltenders, eight defensemen, and thirteen forwards.
 Their final two choices could be from any position.